-DIALOG+ already has an effect on SQOL after just 3 months, with on average two to three sessions, with no additional effect afterwards.
+DIALOG+ already has an effect on subjective quality of life after just 3 months, with on average two to three sessions, with no additional effect afterwards.
 This suggests that the intervention produces a visible positive benefit after a short period of time, after which subsequent repetitions have limited benefit.
 Rather than applying DIALOG+ frequently in regular intervals, it might best be used once or twice in the first instance and rested following the identification of solutions, and then revisited once the patient’s situation has changed.
 The effect also remained at the 12 month follow-up, six months after most patients ended the intervention, suggesting that DIALOG+ may lead to long-term benefits for patients.
 Most notably, patients in the DIALOG+ group had better objective social outcomes at the 12 month follow-up, whereas there was no effect after three and six months.
 These outcomes, including accommodation status and employment, likely take a longer period of time for meaningful change to occur.

-Interestingly, this trial found no positive impact on a number of secondary PROs such as treatment satisfaction, mental wellbeing and self-efficacy.
-As opposed to being disappointing, this finding suggests that the positive effect on SQOL and self-rated unmet needs is not just a generalised positive appraisal across all PROs.67 On the contrary, the effect may be more specific and is not primarily linked to non-specific effects such as the TR.
-That this intervention did not have any significant effect on the TR also supports this.
+Interestingly, this trial found no positive impact on a number of secondary patient-reported outcomes such as treatment satisfaction, mental wellbeing and self-efficacy.
+As opposed to being disappointing, this finding suggests that the positive effect on subjective quality of life and self-rated unmet needs is not just a generalised positive appraisal across all patient-reported outcomes.67 On the contrary, the effect may be more specific and is not primarily linked to non-specific effects such as the therapeutic relationship.
+That this intervention did not have any significant effect on the therapeutic relationship also supports this.

 Implications and future directions

 This pragmatic trial suggests that the DIALOG+ intervention may be used widely in community care.
 It provides structured patient-clinician communication that collaboratively identifies a patient’s concerns, analyses them, explores solutions and initiates change.
 It is a low-cost, generic intervention that requires limited training and no reorganisation of services.
 It could, therefore, be rolled out easily across services and even small effect sizes in individual patients would translate into substantial public health gains.
-The DIALOG assessment itself has also been shown to be a valid indicator of SQOL and treatment satisfaction.68 The intervention could, therefore, provide regular PROs in a clinically meaningful procedure.
+The DIALOG assessment itself has also been shown to be a valid indicator of subjective quality of life and treatment satisfaction.68 The intervention could, therefore, provide regular patient-reported outcomes in a clinically meaningful procedure.
 This would be more economical and provide better response rates than separate assessments purely for evaluation purposes.

 The findings encourage further attempts to turn routine clinical meetings into therapeutically effective interventions.13 Modern computer technology could support such attempts, but this is not the essence of the intervention.
 Future research should further refine and test DIALOG+ in different clinical settings, geographical regions, and patient groups.